workshop-opp/OPP-2023-lab-instruction.github.io/content/02_rhacs/003_DevSecOps_Pipeline.en.md

 ## Context

-The development team uses a pipeline to git clone a remote repository, build the image and deploy the application on the cluster.
+The development team uses a pipeline to clone a remote repository, build the image and deploy the application on the cluster.
 Between the build and deployment stages, we have 2 parallel steps: image-scan, image-check.
 These steps enable RHACS to scan the application for vulnerabilities.
-RHACS informs you that a CVE is present in the application deployed via the pipeline.

 ## Activity goals

-The goal is to find the CVE that is present in the application and block any new deployment.
+The aim is to find out which critical vulnerabilities are present in the pipeline.

 ## Activity stages